-The Far Northeast Area Plan establishes a vision for maintaining the character and development patterns in established residential neighborhoods and light industrial areas, while directing a majority of growth to new centers and corridors in areas that are currently undeveloped.
+The Far Northeast Area Plan Amendment builds upon the adopted 2019 Area Plan for maintaining the character and development patterns in established residential neighborhoods and light industrial areas, while directing a majority of growth to new centers and corridors in areas that are currently undeveloped.
 This vision will take many years to achieve.